 The MAIOP program offers a unique educational experience by combining cutting-edge, relevant coursework with outside educational experiences such as internships and professional associations (SHRM-UNH).
-Our trimester schedule allows both part-time and full-time students to gain marketable skills in a relatively short period of time.
-Our graduates obtain excellent positions in organizational development and change, human resources management and related fields (see Program Overview).
-For more information, please view the ten reasons for attending the MAIOP program.
+Our schedule allows both part-time and full-time students to gain marketable skills in a relatively short period of time.
+Our graduates obtain excellent positions in organization development and change, human resource management and related fields (see Program Overview).
+For more information, please view the top reasons for attending the MAIOP program.

 Does UNH offer any specializations?

 Yes, students can choose from three program concentrations: Industrial-Human Resources Psychology, Organizational Development and Consultation, and Psychology of Conflict Management.
 About half of our students decide to specialize by earning a program concentration.
 MAIOP students do not have to decide on a concentration before they enter the program.

 Professors in the MAIOP program are a diverse group of committed professionals with varied interests and specialty areas.
 Please view our I/O Psychology Faculty web page for detailed information about the professors in the MAIOP program at UNH.